cloudit101/agentic-architecture-using-bedrock/README.md

 # Agentic AI with Bedrock Agents

 This repository demonstrates the architecture and implementation of an agent-based AI system using AWS Bedrock Agents and the Claude model.
-The architecture leverages AWS Lambda, S3, and RDS, and uses a variety of agents (Database Agent, API Agent, KB Agent) to provide an interactive and functional AI-driven experience.
-The architecture is depicted in the image `AgenticDemo.png`.
+The architecture leverages AWS Lambda, S3, OpenSearch and RDS, and uses a variety of agents (Database Agent, API Agent, KB Agent) to provide an interactive and functional AI-driven experience.

 ## Architecture Overview